brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 1. Open Terminal
   - type `Cmd + Space` to search your mac
   - type `terminal` and press enter
-2. In Terminal, naviagte to your home folder
+2. In Terminal, navigate to your home folder
   - type `cd ~/` and press enter
 3. install Homebrew in your home folder
+  - type the below and press enter
-  - type `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` and press enter
+  - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` and press enter
 4. Once that command completes, go to Terminal -> Preferences -> Shell
   - In the "Startup" Section, check the box to "Run Command"
   - type this command into the box `export PATH=${HOME}/brew/bin`
   - Check the box to "Run inside shell"

-With either install method, you can check if your install was successful by opening Terminala dn typing `brew help` - if you get help output, you're good; if you get an error, email me.
+With either install method, you can check if your install was successful by opening Terminal and typing `brew help` - if you get help output, you're good; if you get an error, email me.

+Once you have installed Homebrew, proceed to the [tools install section](https://github.com/brnco/DPOE-N-Workshop_IntroCLI-AVTools#install-tools) below

 ## Windows setup instructions